Cardigan Refashion With Lace [Design Details]

 To retain the stretch of the material at the back and the shoulders, I attached the lace only on some places, not entirely.
 This won't cause pulling when the garment is worn (see the picture of the back).

 It sounds easy, yet still needs a bit of practice.
 Particularly with fine materials or with knit fabrics, as it was the case with the bulky material of this cardigan.
 For those who have some more experience, to sew the lace on the cardigan I loosened the tension between the presser foot and the feed dogs, explained also in the Zero Waste tutorial under the Tip: Adjust the tension settings on your sewing machine.
-This way the cardigan didn't pucker, however, the material needed constant adjustments, so the lace to be sewn on the right position (I don't like basting, so I didn't tacked in the lace and used only pins - thus, more adjustments while sewing).
+This way the cardigan didn't pucker, however, the material needed constant adjustments, so the lace to be sewn on the right position (I don't like basting, so I didn't tacked the lace in before sewing; used only pins - thus, more adjustments while sewing).

 Buttons & Loops Closure